jsona/jsona/README.md

 # JSONA - JSON with annotations

 The JSONA Data Interchange Format (JSONA) is a superset of [JSON] that supports annotations.
-It also aims to alleviate some of the limitations of JSON by expanding its syntax and
+It also aims to alleviate some of the limitations of JSON by expanding its syntax.

 ## Summary of Features